mwiseca/Cpp-syntax/README.md

 **To Use:**
-First compile the .cpp file.
+First compile the .c file.
 To run the program open the terminal and type ./file name  then press enter.
 Choices will be shown on screen.
 To do a if statement for strings press enter. follow instructions.
 Everything the program does is in choices.